Benvenuto to Simple Italian Cooking! Here’s the page where I get a bit personal and share a bit of history about myself and this site.

 This site is devoted to everyone out there that feels like me.
 I just want simple Italian recipes that are easy and taste great.
 That’s my motivation, you.
 When I hear from a reader that tried a recipe and their family liked it, I get excited to know I actually helped someone.
 It inspires me, just as much as I’ve somehow inspired you.

 Maybe you’re like me or maybe you’ve just happened to come across this site searching for some recipe for dinner.
 But there are ways to keep up with my recipes and writings if you’d like.
-You can sign up for my newsletter which I try to send out periodically, or follow me on Facebook.
+You can sign up for my newsletter which I try to send out periodically, or follow me on Facebook or Pinterest.

 Whatever your reason for coming, please stay in touch and feel free to comment, or just print the recipes and use them.